SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection

 \subsection{Anomaly Discrimination}

+Our discriminator can detect anomalies by assessing the quality of the reconstructions---normal if realistic; abnormal otherwise.
+It is because the generator was trained on normal images, so Memory Queues only store normal patterns.
+During inference, since abnormal patterns were never present in Memory Queues, the reconstructed image is expected to appear unrealistic.

-Our in-painting block focuses on augmenting any patch feature (either normal or abnormal) into the normal feature pattern.
-The student generator will then reconstruct a ``normal'' image based on the augmented features.
-The teacher generator is used to preserve the normal image intact and prevent the student from collapsing.
-Once trained, the semantic (rather than pixel-level) difference between the input and the reconstructed image is expected to be small if normal; the semantic difference will be big if there are anomalies.
-We therefore delegate the optimized discriminator network for alerting anomalies perceptually.
+Our in-painting block focuses on augmenting any patch feature (either normal or abnormal) into similar ``normal'' features.
+The student generator then reconstructs a ``normal'' image based on the ``normal'' features.
+The teacher generator is used to prevent the student from generating the same image regardless of inputs.
+Once trained, the semantic (rather than pixel-level) difference between the input and the student generator's reconstructed image is expected to be small if normal and big otherwise.
+We, therefore, delegate the optimized discriminator network for alerting anomalies perceptually.
 For better clarification, we notate the encoder, teacher generator, student generator, and discriminator as $\mathbf{E}$, $\mathbf{G}_{\text{t}}$, $\mathbf{G}_{\text{s}}$, and $\mathbf{D}$.
-An anomaly score ($A$) can be computed through: $A = \phi(\frac{\mathbf{D}(\mathbf{G}_{\text{s}}(\mathbf{E}(\mathbf{I}))) - \mu}{\sigma})$, where $\phi(\cdot)$ is the Sigmoid function, $\mu$ and $\sigma$ are the mean and standard deviation of anomaly scores calculated on all training samples.
+An anomaly score $A$ can be computed through: $A = \phi(\frac{\mathbf{D}(\mathbf{G}_{\text{s}}(\mathbf{E}(\mathbf{I}))) - \mu}{\sigma})$, where $\phi(\cdot)$ is the Sigmoid function, $\mu$ and $\sigma$ are the mean and standard deviation of anomaly scores calculated on training samples.